16 DAYS OF ACTIVISM TO END VIOLENCE AGAINST WOMEN

 THE SITUATION IN DARFUR

-Since 2003, violent attacks, rape, arrests and torture have devastated the lives of the innocent civilians of Darfur.
+Since 2003, violent attacks, rape, arrests, and torture have devastated the lives of the innocent civilians of Darfur.
 By 2006, over 300,000 civilians had been killed, 4 million had been forced from their homes, and over 5000 villages had been completely destroyed.
-To this day, government forces continue to use rape as a weapon of war with total impunity and as a method of terrorizing women and girl.
+To this day, government forces continue to use rape as a weapon of war with total impunity and as a method of terrorizing women and girls.

 Despite the recent developments in Sudan, 3 million people continue to be without their homes with the overwhelming majority of the internal camps’ population being women and children.
 Nothing has improved for them, as their plight has not been a priority for Sudan’s interim government

-A result of the impunity for crimes committed in Darfur, the government of Sudan has extended its use of rape to other regions.
+As a result of the impunity for crimes committed in Darfur, the government of Sudan has extended its use of rape to other regions.
 On June 3, 2019, when Rapid Support forces stormed the protesters during a sit-in, killing over 150 people, an estimated 70 women were raped or sexually assaulted – and the perpetrators have yet to face any consequences.

 Sudanese President al-Bashir has been the person chiefly responsible for these horrific crimes and is wanted by the International Criminal Court (ICC) on three counts of genocide, two counts of war crimes and five counts of crimes against humanity.
 President al-Bashir, although recently ousted from the Presidency, his military apparatus still actively pursuing his genocidal policy in Darfur and other regions of Sudan despite these warrants and continues to victimize women with impunity as the international community fails to bring him to trial.